 5.3 The general and financial business of the Local Party shall be controlled and carried on by the Executive Committee, subject to the decisions of General Meetings and in compliance with the Political Parties, Elections and Referendums Act 2000.
 The Executive Committee shall consist of:

 (a) The Officers;

-(b) 2 representatives from each Branch within the Borough; and 2 representatives of members in North Beckenham, Bromley & Chislehurst and Orpington
+(b) The Honorary President

-(c) The Party’s Members of Parliament for the Constituencies, and the prospective Parliamentary Candidates;
+(c) The Party’s Members of Parliament for the Constituencies;

-(d) 2 representatives of the Party’s members from the Council of the London Borough of Bromley, elected by and from such members
+(d) one representative of the prospective Parliamentary Candidates, appointed by and from such prospective Parliamentary Candidates;

-(e) 1 representative elected by and from each local Branch of the Party’s Youth and Student Organisation;
+e) one representative of the Party’s members from the Council of the London Borough of Bromley, elected by and from such members;

-(f) The Local Party’s Agent or Organiser;
+(f) one representative of the Party’s Youth and Student Organisation, appointed by and from the members of said organisation;

-(g) 2 Ordinary Members
+(g) one representative from each Branch within the Borough;

 5.4 The Executive Committee may co-opt up to 2 additional members, for a term expiring not later than the next AGM.
 The power of co-option shall be used, inter alia, to ensure if possible that no more than two-thirds of the Executive Committee (other than under Sections 5.3 (c) - (f)), are of the same sex, and that there is fair representation of under-represented communities in the locality, taking into account race, religion, age, disability, gender or sexual orientation and that this would create a composition of the Executive that reflects the community the local Party serves.

-5.5 The Honorary President is entitled to attend all meetings of the Executive Committee.
+5.5

 Meetings of the Executive Committee shall be open to members of the Local Party as space permits.